Is it finally happening?

 You’ve secured your next round of funding, and you’re going to get some extra hands on deck to take your business to the next level.
 The additional people you need goes beyond your network of contacts.
 To scale quickly, you’re going to have to hire people you’ve never met before.

 But part of what’s made your company so successful to date is the culture.
-It can be hard to put into words.
+It can be hard to put into words what work culture exactly is.
+Or what makes it so important to a company’s every day.
 How can you ensure you don’t lose this when you start recruiting strangers into your organisation?

 Thankfully, we have some tips to share with you that ensure your business achieves continued success no matter how many people you bring on board.